 Other non-current assets reflect the long-term portion of student loans receivable, net of allowances.
 The College continues to service its student loan portfolio held as part of the Perkins federal loan program.
-The loans receivable balance decreased by \$413,000 due to students paying down loan balances and taking advantage of the service cancellations available through the program.
-An increase in the allowance for uncollectible loans of \$286,000 also contributed to the decrease in loans receivable.
+The long-term portion of loans receivable decreased by \$89,950 due to students paying down loan balances and taking advantage of the service cancellations available through the program.

-Deferred outflows of resources and deferred inflows of resources represent deferrals in pension and postemployment benefits associated with the implementation of GASB Statement No. 68 in FY 2015, Statement No. 73 in FY 2017, and Statement No. 75 in FY 2018.
-The increase in deferred outflows reflects the College's proportionate share of an increase in the state-wide amounts reported by the Department of Retirement Systems (DRS) and Health Care Authority (HCA) due to differences between expected and actual experiences related to the actuarial assumptions.
-The College recorded \$2.28 million in FY 2019 and \$4.00 million in FY 2020 of pension and postemployment-related deferred outflows.
-The increase reflects the change in proportionate share.
+Deferred outflows of resources and deferred inflows of resources represent deferrals in pension and postemployment benefits associated with the implementation of GASB Statements No. 68 and Statement No.75.
+The College recorded \$4 million in FY 2020 and \$3.8 million in FY 2021 of pension and postemployment-related deferred outflows.
+This decrease in deferred outflows reflects the College's proportionate share of a decrease in the state-wide amounts reported by the Department of Retirement Systems (DRS) and Health Care Authority (HCA) due to differences between expected and actual experiences related to the actuarial assumptions.

-Similarly, the decrease in deferred inflows in 2020 reflects the decrease in difference between actual and projected investment earnings on the state's pension plans and other post-employment benefits.
+Similarly, the increase in deferred inflows in 2021 reflects the increase in difference between actual and projected investment earnings on the state's pension plans and other post-employment benefits.